Never stayed in a hostel before?

 All our hostels are fully-equipped for whipping up culinary delights – including pots, pans, plates and cutlery.
 There are communal fridges available to store your chilled items and most hostels have food storage areas for dry goods too.
 Some hostels even have their own café for the culinary challenged!

 Of course!
 We like staying connected with our friends and family as much as you do.
 Lots of our hostels provide this service for free, while some of our more remote locations have a small charge for access (and our overnight boat cruise, YHA Bay of Islands the Rock doesn't get coverage at all, surprise surprise!).
-Across the YHA-managed network you'll receive 2GB free WiFi per device per day, and can tap into another 1GB through the Spark network if you're one of their existing customers.
+Across the YHA-managed network you'll receive 5GB free WiFi per device per day, and can tap into another 1GB through the Spark network if you're one of their existing customers.
+Please note this is across the YHA network - if you use all 5GB in the morning at one hostel, you won't have any left when you check into your next hostel that afternoon!
 Check out the facilities for each hostel you'll be visiting for the finer details.

 This varies by hostel so check out the details of your hostel destination in particular.